zzfima/DesignPatternEveryDay/CreationalDesignPatterns/Prototype/Prototype/Theory.md

 2. MemberwiseClone Method only copies the non-static fields of the object to the new object.
 3. In the process of copying, if a field is a value type, a bit by bit copy of the field is performed.
 If a field is a reference type, the reference is copied but the referenced object is not.

+### Deep Copy
+In case of deep copy, also on reference types clone method shall be called.